A Church turned Festive Assembly Hall

 In the 18th century, Prince-Bishop Johann Philipp Greiffenclau ordained that the church should be fitted with new interiors.
-But these did not remain in place for long; most of them were lost at the beginning of the 19th century when, in the course of secularisation, the building was profaned and started being used as storage for files and books.
-Even the baroque high altar as well as the bye-altars and pulpit were dismantled and sold.
+They did not remain in place for long; most of them were lost at the beginning of the 19th century when, in the course of secularization, the building was desecrated and was used as storage for files and books.
+Even the baroque high altar as well as the side-altars and pulpit were dismantled and sold.

-In 1851, the church stopped serving as a storage facility; an organ was fitted and from 1867 onwards, services were held there once again.
-On the occasion of the University's 300-year anniversary in 1882, the decision was made to redesign the interior of the church.
-By 1890, the church had received colourful adornments from renowned artists of the time including frescos by Munich painter Barthelme.
+In 1851, the church stopped serving as a storage facility: an organ was added and from 1867 onwards, services resumed.
+On the occasion of the university’s 300-year anniversary in 1882, the decision was made to redesign the interior of the church.
+By 1890, the church had received several colorful adornments from renowned artists of the time, including frescos by Munich painter Barthelme.

-But this time, the splendour did not last very long either.
-It was only for just over 50 years that the church's grandeur characterised the cityscape.
-During the bombing raid on the night of 16 March 1945, the Neubaukirche met with the same fate as the rest of the City of Würzburg - the church and the largest part of the university library, which had been accommodated in the Old University, were almost completely destroyed.
+Unfortunately, the splendor did not last very long either.
+The church’s grandeur characterized the cityscape for just over 50 years only.
+During the bombing raid on the night of 16 March 1945, the Neubaukirche met the same fate as the rest of the city of Würzburg – complete destruction.
+The church and the largest part of the university library, which had been housed in the Old University, were almost completely ruined.

-It took almost one year - until late 1946 - only to clear away the debris, and once that was done, the first priority was that the University resume regular teaching operations.
-The church and steeple were fitted with nothing more than a makeshift roof in 1949, and this roof was destroyed in a storm in the mid-1950s.
-At that point, the fate of the church increasingly moved into the focus of decision makers.
-It quickly became clear that the University would not be able to bear the cost of reconstruction on its own.
-This is why only the most important safeguard measures were taken.
-These were completed by 1957.
+It took almost one year – until late 1946 – to clear away the debris: Once that was done, the university’s first priority was to resume regular teaching operations.
+The church and steeple were fitted with a makeshift roof in 1949, which was destroyed in a storm in the mid-1950s.
+At that time, the fate of the church was uncertain.
+It quickly became clear that the university would not be able to bear the cost of reconstruction on its own.
+For this reason, only the most important safeguard measures were taken.
+They were completed by 1957.

-In the late 1960s, Professor Werner Uhlmann, then Rector of the University, decided to take the matter into his own hands and launched a series of fundraisers in cooperation with the local press.
-During one of the first of these events, engravings by Högler and Salver were sold for 50 Deutschmark each.
-This event inspired concerted action from artists, entrepreneurs, scientists, student societies, businesses, associations, journalists and numerous citizens of Würzburg and its surrounding communities: People organised open days, concerts, exhibitions and plenty of other events, sparing no opportunity to raise as much funds as possible for the reconstruction of the church.
-The Verschönerungsverein Würzburg, for example, sponsored the coining of gold and silver medals which were sold and the proceeds spent on the Neubaukirche.
+In the late 1960s, Professor Werner Uhlmann, then Rector of the university, decided to take the matter into his own hands and launched a series of fundraisers in cooperation with the local press.
+During one of the first of these events, engravings by Högler and Salver were sold for 50 Deutschmarks each.
+This event inspired joint action from artists, entrepreneurs, scientists, student societies, businesses, associations, journalists, and numerous citizens of Würzburg and its surrounding communities.
+Together, they organized open days, concerts, exhibitions, and plenty of other events, sparing no opportunity to raise as many funds as possible for the reconstruction of the church.
+The Verschönerungsverein Würzburg, for example, sponsored the coining of gold and silver medals which were sold, with proceeds going to the reconstruction of the Neubaukirche.

-In 1970, the Senate passed a resolution on the reconstruction of the church, deciding that, once its reconstruction was completed, the church was to be used as a venue for concerts, functions, assemblies, exhibitions etc. On 28 September 1977, the day of the topping-out ceremony for the steeple of the Neubaukirche had finally come.
+In 1970, the Senate passed a resolution on the reconstruction of the church and decided that, once reconstruction was completed, the church was to be used as a venue for concerts, functions, assemblies, exhibitions, etc. On 28 September 1977, the topping-out ceremony for the steeple of the Neubaukirche took place.

-Five years later, in 1982, the University celebrated the 400-year anniversary of its founding by Julius Echter.
-On this occasion, the heart of the founder of the University - held in a tin case, it had made it through the bombing raid in March 1945 unharmed - was solemnly entombed in a monument within the church on 13 September.
+Five years later, in 1982, the university celebrated the 400-year anniversary of its founding by Julius Echter.
+On this occasion, the heart of the founder of the university – having survived the bombing raid in March 1945 in a tin case – was solemnly entombed in a monument within the church on 13 September.
 On 7 November 1985, the church was finally reopened.

 Illumination and carillon

-Today, the church is in a better state than ever.
-In 1986, shortly after the completion of the Neubaukirche, a Schuke organ was fitted (the second largest organ in the city, surpassed in size only by the organ in Würzburg Cathedral).
+Today, the church is in a better state than ever before.
+In 1986, shortly after the completion of the Neubaukirche, a Schuke organ – the second largest organ in the city, surpassed in size only by the organ in Würzburg Cathedral – was fitted.
 In 2003, the steeple of the Neubaukirche was included in the list of major buildings in Würzburg to be illuminated at nightfall.

-At the initiative of Bruno Forster, then Chancellor of the University, the steeple was fitted with a carillon in 2005, making the University of Würzburg one of the few universities in Europe to have such an instrument.
-This acquisition, too, was financed mainly through the donations of numerous sponsors.
+At the initiative of Bruno Forster, then Chancellor of the university, the steeple was fitted with a carillon in 2005, making the University of Würzburg one of the few universities in Europe to have such an instrument.
+The acquisition of the carillon, like the reconstruction of the church, was financed mainly through the donations of numerous sponsors.

 “Die Würzburger Universitätskirche 1583-1973.
 Zur Geschichte des Baues und seiner Ausstattung”, Reinhardt Helm, in: “Quellen und Beiträge zur Geschichte der Universität Würzburg”, Bd.
 5, Neustadt a.d.
 Aisch 1976

-Since 10 December 2010, two sculptures have been adorning the front of the two wings of the church.
-These sculptures - each 140 centimetres in height - depict Christ and Saint Catherine and were made by painter and sculptor Karlheinz Oswald.
+Since 10 December 2010, two sculptures have adorned the front of the two wings of the church.
+These sculptures – each 140 centimeters in height – depict Christ and Saint Catherine and were made by painter and sculptor Karlheinz Oswald.
 Their surface has a special patina obtained by wax, gypsum and oxidation.

-Christ and Saint Catherine were selected as "symbols for the original use of the Neubaukirche as church of the University refounded by Prince-Bishop Julius Echter, and its current use as a festive assembly hall of Alma Julia," says Capitular Dr. Jürgen Lenssen, Kunstreferent of the Diocese of Würzburg.
+Christ and Saint Catherine were selected as “symbols for the original use of the Neubaukirche as the church of the university re-founded by Prince-Bishop Julius Echter, and its current use as a festive assembly hall of Alma Julia,” says Capitular Dr. Jürgen Lenssen, Kunstreferent of the Diocese of Würzburg.

 Fürst Albrecht zu Castell-Castell, former Chairman of the Universitätsbund, had suggested that the Neubaukirche be adorned with works of art.
-The University's Board of Governors headed by President Alfred Forchel seized this suggestion and implemented it in cooperation with the Kunstreferat of the Diocese of Würzburg.
-The acquisition was financed partly with funds from the Diocese and partly through donations raised after a joint appeal by Forchel and Professor Dieter Salch, Honorary Senator of the University.
+The university’s Board of Governors headed by President Alfred Forchel approved this suggestion and implemented it in cooperation with the Kunstreferat of the Diocese of Würzburg.
+The acquisition was financed partly with funds from the Diocese and partly through donations raised after a joint appeal by Forchel and Professor Dieter Salch, Honorary Senator of the university.